 SUGGS: We came up with songs like this, One Better Day and Grey Day because we got fed up being portrayed as clowns.
 By this time, we were purposely not doing anything that had too much fun in it.
 We became quite perversely joyless.
 It was only when we came back after a few years we realised it was two sides of the same coin and it was foolish to completely deny the comic side of the band.

-LEE: It was ripped from a Cockney Rebel song.
+LEE: I’ll hold my hands up – it was ripped off from a Cockney Rebel song.

 CHRIS: ‘Er, I’ve got this song,’ says Lee.
 ‘It’s to a Cockney Rebel tune’.
 He plays the tune and sings his lyrics over it, I reach for my trusty drum machine and after about 20 minutes we’ve got it.
 Trouble is, it sounds like this Cockney Rebel song.
 So change a few chords and the rhythm and no one’s any the wiser.
 The chorus was good though – always was, always will be.

-SUGGS: It’s a letter to Ronald Reagan and about the power and influence America has over England.
+SUGGS: From what I can gather, it’s a sarcastic look at the obsession people have with America, and the power America has over England, and the way they always talk about ‘defending themselves’.
+I see it as a letter to Ronald Reagan and about the power and influence America has over England.
 It’s all to do with this mood of survivalism and Ramboism and the whole American way of life becoming more and more popular over here.

 CARL: It’s a very cynical look at someone in England who wants to join the American Army and go and see his Uncle Sam.
 It was about the fact that the American way of life has taken over, mainly through monetarism and how England kept all the worst sides of America and lost all its best sides.